hive-engine/hivesmartcontracts-wiki/Burndollar-contract.md

  SWAP.HBD, SWAP.USDT, SWAP.DAI, or SWAP.USDC.

 The other side of the pool can be either the parent or child token.
-The pool must have a minimum market value of approximately $500.
-Multiple pools may be created, but at least one must maintain this value.
+The pool must have a minimum market value of approximately $50 or more.
+Multiple pools may be created, but at least one must maintain this minimal value.

 ## Parent / Child (XXX.D) pool
 A second market pool must pair the parent token with the child XXX.D token.
 This pool must also maintain a market value of approximately $500 or more.